How to Set Up a Great Pottery Studio Right at Home!

 You want to make sure that you have a good place to store the clay.
 You ideally should make sure that you have it nearby, such as under the table, or even on a shelf that’s a few inches off the floor so that you don’t get dust or any sort of residue on the clay itself.

-With a studio, you want to make sure that you don’t sweep up any clay scraps that are there, since it will create dust that has silica in it, and that can actually cause lung damage.
+With a studio, you want to make sure that you don’t sweep up any clay scraps that are there, since it will create dust that has silica in it, and that can cause lung damage.
 You should make sure that you get any water that’s on the floor off of it, and don’t leave clay sitting around to dry out.
 You should store the clay in the following type of place:

 • One that’s relatively damp